lightningdevkit/rust-lightning/CONTRIBUTING.md

 Communication about the development of LDK and `rust-lightning` happens primarily on the [LDK Discord](https://discord.gg/5AcknnMfBw) in the `#ldk-dev` channel.
-Additionally, live LDK devevelopment meetings are held every other Monday 19:00 UTC in the [LDK Dev Jitsi Meeting Room](https://meet.jit.si/ldkdevmeeting).
+Additionally, live LDK development meetings are held every other Monday 17:00 UTC in the [LDK Dev Jitsi Meeting Room](https://meet.jit.si/ldkdevmeeting).
 Upcoming events can be found in the [LDK calendar](https://calendar.google.com/calendar/embed?src=c_e6fv6vlshbpoob2mmbvblkkoj4%40group.calendar.google.com).